au-research/raido/api-svc/db/v1-ddb-migration/readme.md

 The files are expected to be exported from DDB to S3, then downloaded to your local machine.

-Uses Groovy because this isn't prod code and I was dealing with jdon blobs, so groovy was convenient because of prior experience.
+Uses Groovy because this isn't prod code and I was dealing with JSON blobs, so groovy was convenient because of prior experience.